Outside-in public signal check

 What the check explains

-The goal is not to call every site “hacked.”
-The goal is to show concrete public signals that deserve attention.
+The goal is to show concrete public signals that deserve attention and make the next step clear.

 Redirect integrity